SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-29-anger-among-vaccinated.md

 What's got people squirming somewhat uncomfortably, though, is the rate of "long COVID".
 They defined this as &gt; 6 weeks of symptoms.
-Here they lost 3 patients to follow-up, known in the biz and "censoring".
+Here they lost 3 patients to follow-up, known in the biz as "censoring".
 (Though they don't make this obvious: you have to dig into the supplementary material, page 5, to find this out!)
 So their rate of long COVID is an eye-popping: